Intensive, consultation-based résumé writing:

 • prominent main points for a quick scan by an HR person

-• keywords for scanning by automated résumé-processing systems.
+• keywords for scanning by automated résumé-processing systems (and also by people).

 (Most résumé services only talk about the last two points.)